robin-raymond/zax.io/functions.md

 ### Functions qualified as `constant` in function types

-Functions qualified as `constant` inside a type may not change any values or call any the type's functions that are not qualified as `constant`.
-This advertises the type's function as being safe to call without any risk to the underlying data within the type being changed as a result of calling the function.
+Functions qualified as `constant` inside a type may not change any values or call any of the type's functions that are not qualified as `constant`.
+This advertises a type's function as being safe to call without any risk that the underlying data will change within the type as a result of calling the function.

 ````zax
 saveToDisk final :: ()(value : Integer) = {